-Before you go out and buy a kayak for your child, you need to consider first, such as whether or not your children are old enough and what kind of Kayak you should choose.
+Before you go out and buy a kayak for your child, you need to consider first whether or not your children are old enough and what kind of Kayak you should choose.
 Take into consideration these aspects first before heading out onto the lake.

 It is crucial to ensure your child has some experience kayaking with you or spends time on the water before purchasing their Kayak.
 This may be accomplished by spending some time on the water together.

 Do not launch them into the water if no family member has ever been in a kayak.
 This may sound like stating the obvious and beginning in less turbulent seas.

 If you have a lot of expertise in kayaking, the only time you should take your children to areas with faster currents is if you are an expert.
 In any other case, your best bet is to inquire at local sporting goods stores, park associations, or park services about where children will have the most fun.

 It is never too early to get your children involved in something new so long as they are eager and able to do so.

-It would be best to take them out on the water until you know your children won't be in danger.
+Taking them out on the water would be best until you know your children won't be in danger.
 Exits and rescues need to be practiced, and your children must spend time reviewing the material so they are at ease.
 For example, you take your child kayaking for the first time, and they accidentally capsize.
 Knowing what to do in this situation is critical to their safety.
 In this scenario, your child must know about water safety and how to handle an emergency, such as how to climb back onto the Kayak and paddle to shore safely.

-If you know what features to search for, it is possible to find the ideal Kayak for children in a surprisingly little time.
+If you know what features to search for, it is possible to find the ideal Kayak for children in a surprisingly short time.